-The GDPR has different requirements depending on how your business interacts with personal data.
 Companies can be data controllers, data processors, or in some cases, both a controller and a processor.
 Data controllers are businesses that collect their end users' data and decide why and how that data is processed.
 On our marketing website, for example, Segment is considered a data controller.
 As a vendor, however, the more meaningful way Segment is impacted by the GDPR is as a data processor, as we are a company that helps our customers with the processing of their customer data.

 If you collect data about EU residents and decide why and how that data is collected and processed, you may be considered a data controller under the GDPR.
 Data controllers are responsible for implementing adequate technical, organizational, and operational measures to ensure and demonstrate that all data collection and processing is performed in accordance with the GDPR, including entering into a relevant data processing agreement.
 Moreover, you must fulfill data subjects' rights with respect to their data along with the following principles:

 Limitation and minimization of processing based on purpose